History of Iveshead School

 By the end of the first decade of the new millennium, we had the unique position of both school leaders considering moving on at the same time, a trigger for the two governing bodies to consider how to manage the future of education on the campus.
 The first step was to produce a single governing body, which began in January 2012, with the rather clunky title of the Shepshed Hind Leys Federation.
-Governors now had the power to seek a single Principal to lead both schools, in the first step towards providing secondary education in Shepshed as a single school, dedicated to continuing ensure the best experience we can for the pupils in our care.
-We are steering our schools through a complex set of structural changes, from the national drive for schools to become academies to local moves for age range change, which will return our 10 year olds to their primary schools.
-We are on this journey, with governors delighted to appoint Matthew Parrott as Principal from September 2013, and steps to ensure cohesive education across the campus are underway.
+Governors now had the power to seek a single Principal to lead both schools, in the first step towards providing secondary education in Shepshed as a single school, dedicated to continuing to ensure the best experience we can for the pupils in our care.
+We have steered our schools through a complex set of structural changes, from the national drive for schools to become academies, to local moves for age range change, which returned our 10 year olds to their primary schools.
+While on this journey, the governors were delighted to appoint Matthew Parrott as Principal from September 2013, and steps to ensure cohesive education across the campus continued.

-After the summer holidays in 2017, we shall re-open as Iveshead School,at last providing education in a single establishment, for students aged from 11 to 19.
+After the summer holidays in 2017, we re-opened as Iveshead School, at last providing education in a single establishment, for students aged from 11 to 19.
 The name was chosen to represent a new era, but also as a name with secure geographical links to Shepshed.
 Iveshead is the name of the high ground which overlooks Shepshed – there are wonderful views from the top.
 We look forward to the wonderful education that Iveshead School will provide for all the students that attend in the future.